netscaler/netscaler-adc-metrics-exporter/README.md

 Exporting Additional Stats which are not Included by Default:
 ---

-In this document, the term 'entity' has been used to refer to NetScaler entities such as HTTP, Interfaces, LB, etc. The term 'metrics' has been used to refer to the stats collected for these entities.
+In this document, the term 'entity' has been used to refer to Citrix ADC entities such as HTTP, Interfaces, LB, etc. The term 'metrics' has been used to refer to the stats collected for these entities.
 For example, the entity ```lbvserver``` has metrics such as ```totalpktsent```, ```tothits```, ```requestsrate```, etc. These metrics are classified by Prometheus into two categories -- ```counters``` and ```gauges``` as per this [link](https://prometheus.io/docs/concepts/metric_types/).

 Metrics whose value can only increase with time are called counters and those which can increase or decrease are called gauges.
 For the example of ```lbvserver```, ```totalpktsent``` and ```tothits``` are counters, while ```requestsrate``` is a gauge.